Running a Go Server Extensibly in dotnet aspire

 7 .WithExternalHttpEndpoints();

-Modifying Reverse Proxy
+Modifying the Reverse Proxy

 1using Yarp.ReverseProxy.Configuration;